kleinschmidt/kleinschmidt.github.io/content/blog/a-year-of-letting-go.md

 title = "A year of letting go"
 +++

-2021 was, for me, a year of steady reminders that, eventually, we all have to let go of each of the things we love.
+2021 was, for me, a year of steady reminders that, eventually, we have to let go of the things we love.
 I [quit my tenure-track academic position](/blog/quitlit/) in January, and had to let go of my academic career, the foundation of my identity for at least the last decade and a half of my life (and if I'm being honest, probably longer than that).
 We all collective had to let go of the brief and delicious summer months where it looked like our Covid vaccines would allow us to get back to living like we had in the before times.
 I had to let go of the season of racing cyclocross that I had diligently trained all year for, after I managed to crash myself out of the very first race of the season _while warming up_.
 I was off the bike for a month with an MCL sprain.

 Harder still, we suddenly had to let go of my cat Freya, who's been a constant companion through the last 10 years, seeing me through my PhD, a breakup, a move